 Addiction in the family affects children the most.
 It interrupts their healthy development.
 This disruption can lead to physical, mental, and emotional health problems.
 Unfortunately, children with a parent suffering from SUD have difficulties in school.
 This can put them at a higher risk of skipping school or being expelled.

 More than 21 million Americans over 12 years old have an addiction to drugs and alcohol.
 But it is not only the user who suffers.
 Addiction can impact the family in more emotional ways than it affects the user.

 The impact of addiction can vary depending on family dynamics.
-But, there are several negative impacts on each family experiences.
+But, there are several negative effects each family experiences when dealing with addiction.

 Most families cope with addiction through unhealthy behaviors.
 They may live in denial or walk around cleaning up the mess of the user.
 Whether it’s the arguments or the lack of attention, the lives of the family revolve around the addiction.

 Unhealthy behaviors such as codependency and enabling are common in families living with addiction.
 These behaviors can promote addiction and make a recovery difficult.

 Codependency happens when a person adapts to the dysfunction within the family.
 These behaviors are learned thoughts, behaviors, and attitudes.
 These behaviors cause a person to neglect their needs to take care of the user.

 Enabling behaviors allows individuals with SUD to continue using without consequences.
 This can happen out of fear or out of love.
 The enabling behaviors make it easy for users to keep using.
 But, for the enabler, it can lead to depression and other mental health disorders.

 Children develop unhealthy coping skills due to addiction and chaos in the home.
 Children may blame themselves for their parent’s substance use.
 Or they may try to be perfect to avoid making their drug-dependent parent mad.
 On the other hand, they may withdraw for the same reason.